seek4science/seek/help/user-guide/openbis.md

 ## Enabling openBIS in SEEK

-Unless you are using the [openSEEK package](/tech/openseek.html), then by default openBIS is disabled.
+By default openBIS is disabled.
 To enable the functionality described below, first go to the Admin pages (available from the user menu in the top right).
 Then select *Site Configuration* and the *Enable/disable features*.
 There is a checkbox to enable openBIS towards the bottom of that page.